Randle, Kostecki share Sunday Supercars poles at The Bend

 Sunday 20th August, 2023 - 11:04am

-Tickford Racing’s Thomas Randle and Erebus Motorsport’s Brodie Kostecki have shared the pole position for Sunday’s Repco Supercars Championship races at The Bend.
+Tickford Racing’s Thomas Randle and Erebus Motorsport’s Brodie Kostecki have shared the pole positions for Sunday’s Repco Supercars Championship races at The Bend.

 Fresh off the back of a maiden solo podium on the afternoon prior, Randle (#55 Castrol Mustang) became a Supercars Championship pole-sitter when he pipped Kostecki (#99 Coca-Cola Camaro) to top spot in Qualifying for Race 21 by 0.0526s.